• Skip to primary navigation

 Before you ask, let’s get this out of the way… no, you cannot do both DROP and Deferred Retirement

 Due to FPPA rules and plan regulations, it is not possible to take advantage of both of these programs.
 Sometimes, this reality makes a hard decision even harder.
-For this reason we recommend running a few scenarios to see how these provisions might benefit your specific situation.
+For this reason we recommend running a few scenarios to see how these provisions might impact your specific situation.

 Speaking of which…

-Here are a few examples of DROP vs. Deferred Retirement
+Examples: DROP vs. Deferred Retirement

 So, what might DROP and Deferred Retirement benefits actually look like in practice?

-graphic representation of a member who is 55 years old, has 25 years of service and an highest average salary of $85,000
+graphic representation of a member who is 55 years old, has 25 years of service and an highest average salary of $100,000

 Benefit percentage calculation for a member at 55 years of age and 25 years of service

-What if Joe entered DROP?
+What if Alex entered DROP?

-What if Joe went with Deferred Retirement?
+What if Alex Went With Deferred Retirement?

-Rather than building a lump sum, Deferred Retirement allows FPPA members to receive a larger monthly benefit check each month by delaying the start of their payments after separating from their department.
+Rather than building a lump sum, Deferred Retirement allows FPPA Members to receive a larger monthly benefit check each month by delaying the start of their payments after separating from their department.
 Members are eligible to begin this deferral at age 55.

 Example factor calculation for a member who defers for five years